carlosvillanua/traefik-argocd-demo/docs/distributed.md

 # Tyk (Distributed deployment)

-Make sure you have the Tyk Dashboard and MDCB license keys ready and replace "<REPLACE_WITH_DASH_LICENSE>" and "<REPLACE_WITH_MDCB_LICENSE>" with your actual keys in the command below.
+Make sure you have the Tyk and MDCB license keys ready and replace "<REPLACE_WITH_LICENSE>" and "<REPLACE_WITH_MDCB_LICENSE>" with your actual keys in the command below.

 First, install Tyk control plane.